 - Decorate with removable wall art that stays visible even when the bed is up.

 This option is ideal if your RV doubles as both mobile home and mobile office.
+For more snug sleeping setups, these cozy camper bedroom ideas are full of warm, restful touches.

 6. Nesting Tables That Stack Neatly